astroDimitrios/git-working-practices/episodes/00-repo-access.md

 [^permission-personal]: The [GitHub documentation](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-user-account-settings/permission-levels-for-a-personal-account-repository) has more information on permissions for a repository on a personal account.

+#### Checking Access

+As a collaborator you will be able to edit files on GitHub.

+1. Go to the GitHub repository.
+2. Scroll down to the top of the rendered README.
+3. In the top right corner of the README click on the **Edit file** pencil icon.

+If you aren't a collaborator you will see the message:

+> You need to fork this repository to propose changes.
+> Sorry, you're not able to edit this repository directly

+Or if you have made a fork of the repository already you may see the GitHub editor and a banner message stating:

+> You’re making changes in a project you don’t have write access to...

+If you are a collaborator, GitHub's online editor will appear.

 ### Organisational Repositories

 Repositories in organisations have more levels of permissions[^permission-org].